 Reduce the size of the blocks with profiles, they look gigantic.

 For example, as shown below on the right.

 Align the blocks to the grid.
 E-mail addresses should be interactive.
 We recommend the following structure below on the right.

-Here are the changes that PieSoft designers team highly recommend you to conduct in order to turn your website into the strongest provider of your company’s vision and mission statement.
+Here are the changes that PieSoft website design audit team highly recommend you to conduct in order to turn your website into the strongest provider of your company’s vision and mission statement.